sage-home/sage-model-weekly/README.md

 # SAGE Parameter Optimization

-This directory contains parameter optimization tools and results for the Semi-Analytic Galaxy Evolution model using Particle Swarm Optimization (PSO).
-Within the output folder are plots for both Millennium and miniUchuu for the most important predictions using SAGE with the 2 different simulations.
+This directory contains parameter optimization tools and results for the Semi-Analytic Galaxy Evolution (SAGE) model using Particle Swarm Optimization (PSO).
+Within the output folder are plots for both Millennium and miniUchuu for the most important predictions using SAGE with the 2 different simulations as well as additional plots.

 ## Overview